1. Home

 Relay Configuration

-The primary connection and configuration settings for the Email Gateway Service are listed below:
+The primary connection and configuration settings for the Email Gateway Service are listed below.
+Please note it is your organisation’s responsibility to ensure the following connection and settings are monitored in case of future changes.

 Server Name: relay.nhs.uk